NeuroDesk/neurodesk.github.io/content/en/tutorials-examples/tutorials/multimodal_imaging/MFCSC.md

 **CITATIONS**

-When using MFCSC and/or the example application (testlat), authors should cite:
+When using MFCSC, authors should cite:

 > Civier O, Sourty M, Calamante F (2023) MFCSC: Novel method to calculate mismatch between functional and structural brain connectomes, and its application for detecting hemispheric functional specialisations.
 Scientific Reports https://doi.org/10.1038/s41598-022-17213-z